-The seeds of Earthbound were planted in 2014, when the Montreal Chapter of the League of Lady Wrestlers was created by LGTBQ+ folks who were excluded from the mainstream wrestling scene.
+The seeds of Earthbound were planted in 2014, when the Montreal Chapter of the League of Lady Wrestlers was created by 2SLGTBQ+ folks who were excluded from the mainstream wrestling scene.
 With other chapters in Dawson City and Toronto, the League produced hysterical, gritty, and oh so queer community events across so-called Canada until it’s disbandment in 2018.

-In 2015, Earthbound split off as a small collective of performers who wanted to create high production shows that merged wrestling and theater into a hybrid art form.
+In 2015, Earthbound split off as a small collective of performers who wanted to create high production shows that merged wrestling and theatre into a hybrid art form.
 With the ring-as-stage, the collective began producing small backyard shows that brought together fantastical storytelling and multi-gender wrestling matches.